- »NSW Poker Machine Revenue Set to Soar

 NSW Poker Machine Revenue Set to Soar

 The New South Wales Treasury has predicted that slot machine revenue will hit a new high within the next decade to hit $9 billion per year.
 And, with that, comes a big boost to the NSW Treasury in the form of gaming machine taxes.
-However, not everyone is pleased with these numbers.
+However, not everyone is happy with these numbers.

 New Gambling Numbers from the NSW